zding52/random-repo-name/rules.md

 ## How we will back up each other to ensure that deadlines are not missed

+Remind each other in the text group and update progress every three days and two days before deadline.

 ## Add any other rules that your team establishes to help each other work effectively together

+Let at least two people look at your code and agree before push to git.